 1 – Job App

-Here is a company that is backed by the biggest corporations and organizations around the world.
+Here is a company that the biggest corporations and organizations around the world back.

 The creators behind the job-search website have managed to draw in more and more attention as they fill their databases with more and more jobs.